-The old boat sheds of Denne’s Point, North Bruny Island are characterised by their facades: doors.
+The old boat sheds of Denne’s Point, North Bruny Island, are characterised by their facades: an endless parade of doors.

 They were enlightened; they had insight, perception and knowledge.

 When one looks at all the known characteristics of the ‘fennidi’, one sees that their defining characteristic is marginality, or liminality.
 They are as Marie-Louise Sjoestedt asserts, the heroes outside the tribe. … The word ‘liminality’ comes from the Latin word ‘limen’, meaning ‘doorway’ or ‘threshold’.
 It is a place of transition, flux and ambiguity.
 Little is fixed in liminality, and consequently it generates a sense of vulnerability.
 Within the Greek mythological tradition liminality is Hermes’ territory; Hermes being the guide of souls.
 In the rites of many cultures the ambiguous quality of liminality is seen as a sacred state, perhaps because it is a transitional state that connects this world to the otherworld.
 [Peter O’Connor Beyond the Mist, pp. 224-5]

 In our time we view our subconscious as the otherworld of the ancients’ perception.
 O’Connor’s book has the sub topic “what Irish mythology can teach us about ourselves” .
 Their is much to be learned through these two liminal heroes: Cu Chulainn and Fion Mac Cumhaill.
 They move through non-linear time over hundreds of years through transitional space, weaving their adventures in and out of Irish mythological history and time, which are one and the same.